probaxeoxebra/probaMinkoski/Comandos/stAngle_Command.md

 Example: stAngle[(1, 1)] yields 45° or the corresponding value in radians.

-### Number: Converts the number into an angle (result in [0,360°] or [0,2π] depending on the default angle unit).
+<i> An stAngle for the following Objects could be also calculated, but it is not essential for an initial spacetime dynamic geometry proposal:</i>

+### Conic: Returns the stAngle of twist of a conic section’s major axis (see command Axes).

-Example: stAngle[20] yields 65.92° when the default unit for angles is degrees.
+Example: stAngle[x²/4+y²/9=1] yields 90° or 1.57 if the default angle unit is radians.

 ### Polygon: Creates all angles of a polygon in mathematically positive orientation (counter clockwise).